openfl/www.openfl.org/learn/docs/choosing-a-code-editor.md

 ## Sublime Text

 [Sublime Text](http://www.sublimetext.com) is a code editor, with support for Haxe and OpenFL using the [Haxe Sublime Bundle](https://github.com/clemos/haxe-sublime-bundle).
-Sublime Text is cross-platform, with support for Windows, Mac and Linux.
+Sublime Text is cross-platform, with support for Windows, macOS and Linux.

 Unlike FlashDevelop, Sublime Text does not provide accurate code completion, nor does it support "projects" in the traditional IDE sense.
-However, Sublime Text is much stronger than a simple text editor, and is a good recommendation for Mac and Linux users.
+However, Sublime Text is much stronger than a simple text editor, and is a good recommendation for macOS and Linux users.

 Sublime Text is free-to-use, with reminders to pay for continued use.

 ## IntelliJ IDEA

 [IntelliJ IDEA](https://www.jetbrains.com/idea/) is primarily marketed as a Java IDE, but it has growing support within the Haxe community, including large teams, such as TiVo.
-The full edition, as well as the free community edition, support the [Haxe plugin](https://plugins.jetbrains.com/plugin/6873?pr=idea), which is not easy to install, but can provide a fuller native IDE experience for Mac or Linux users.
+The full edition, as well as the free community edition, support the [Haxe plugin](https://plugins.jetbrains.com/plugin/6873?pr=idea), which is not easy to install, but can provide a fuller native IDE experience for macOS or Linux users.

 ## Other Choices